microsoft/botbuilder-tools/packages/LGgen/LGgen/README.md

 ### Add command line arguments

-Implement the method in the "Handler" class and add to Main function.
+Implement the method in the "CommandHandler" class and add to Main function.

 ### Add language support

-Build a class base on interface "LanguageBase" and update the "Factory" class.
+Build a class base on interface "ILanguage" and update the "RegisterAllLanguage" method in "LanguageRegister" class.